 This type of home also must follow the IRC code and local zoning regulations and laws.
 While they can be attached to a permanent foundation, they are not required to be.

-Floor Plans and Designs
+Manufactured Homes Floor Plans And Designs

 Depending on the home builder, you may be able to choose from a variety of home designs, but they are usually pre-designed.
 This style of home offers the least customization out of the three.

 A manufactured home can look very nice but doesn’t offer the same look or curb appeal as a site-built home.

 It’s hard to give an exact number due to numerous variables, but there are different costs based on if you purchase the manufactured home alone, or possibly $80- $160 per square foot for a fully installed manufactured home.

 Manufactured Homes Financing

 Some specific financing considerations may need to be considered.
 In some cases, they could be considered personal property rather than real estate, and that can impact buyer plans and financing options.
 Affixing the manufactured home to a permanent foundation may help with financing, but adds to the cost.
 However, some manufactured home builders may offer their own financing.